brewtangclan/TasmoUtil/README.md

 # tasmota-config-generator
 A rudimentary tool to configure your Tasmota devices based on configurable templates.
-Will eventually be able to batch-configure all your devices in one shot.

 ## Setup:
 - `pip install -r requirements.txt`